Breaking up with X

 I finally pulled the plug.

 Admittedly, it took me a few attempts.
 I would log on to X (née Twitter), navigate to the bottom of the account settings, all the way to the red Deactivate” button, only to get cold feet.
-Two weeks ago, my frustration finally became enough to finally hit that button.
+But two weeks ago, my frustration became big enough to finally hit that button.
 My account is gone, and with it one of my longest-running social media infatuations.

 Thanks to Elon Musk’s grotesque rebranding, it’s incredibly easy to talk about the different iterations of the network.
 When I think about Twitter, it’s mostly the pre-takeover site, which—in its best times—was one of the most interesting places on the web.
 X is the site it became after Musk, an empty shell of its former self, all For You” filler, best-of lists, and monetized threads.